Delosperma dyeri L.Bolus

 Dyer's Ice Plant, Ice Plant, Hardy Ice Plant

 Delosperma dyeri is a low-growing succulent with compact foliage and attractive flowers.
-It grows up to 3 inches (7.5 cm) tall and spreads up to 15 inches (37.5 cm) wide.
-Leaves are fleshy and nearly cylindrical.
+It grows up to 3 inches (7.5 cm) tall and up to 15 inches (37.5 cm) wide.
+Leaves are thick, fleshy, and nearly cylindrical.
 A profusion of daisy-like flowers with white centers appears throughout the summer.
-The flowers are up to 1 inch (2.5 cm) in diameter and range in color from pale coppery shades, soft red to strong magenta.
+The flowers are up to 1 inch (2.5 cm) in diameter and range in color from pale coppery shades, soft red to magenta.

 USDA hardiness zone 5a to 9b: from −20 °F (−28.9 °C) to 30 °F (−1.1 °C).